-The tract currently has a grazing lease for 151 Animal Unit Months (.24 AUM's/acre) at a rate of \$5.91/AUM and generating an income of \$892.41 or approximately \$1.39/acre in 2004.
-Based on the DNRC Annual Report for Fiscal Year 2004, the average income for the 4.3 million acres of grazing land was \$1.28/acre with an average productivity of .25 AUM's/acre.
-Therefore the tract is considered below average in productivity.
+The tract currently has a grazing lease for 128 Animal Unit Months (.20AUM/Acre) at a rate of \$5.91/AUM and generating an income of \$756.48 or approximately \$1.18/acre in 2004.
+Based on the DNRC Annual Report for Fiscal Year 2004, the average income for the 4.3 million acres of grazing land was \$1.28/acre with an average productivity of .25 acres/ AUM.
+Therefore this tract is considered below average in productivity and producing below average revenue per acre.
 There is no indication the tract, if remaining in state ownership, would be used for purposes other than grazing and it is likely the future income would remain relatively stable.

 An appraisal of the property value has not been completed.
-Assuming an appraised value of \$125/acre as determined in a preliminary land value estimate, the current annual return on the asset for this tract is 1.23%.
+Assuming an appraised vale of \$125/acre as determined in a preliminary land value estimate, the current annual return on the asset value for this tract is .94%.